anarchodev/shift-js/README.md

 ## Architecture

 - **One worker thread per CPU core**, each with its own SQLite connection, QuickJS runtime, and io_uring instance.
 No shared mutable state.
-- **Snapshot-based runtime isolation**: a frozen JS runtime template is memcpy'd + pointer-relocated per request instead of creating a new runtime.
-Per-request JS runs on a 10MB bump-allocated arena that is reclaimed wholesale after the request (no GC).
+- **Snapshot-based runtime isolation**: a frozen JS runtime template is created via a two-address diff algorithm (init in two arenas, diff to find pointers vs data).
+Per-request restore is a memcpy + bitmap-driven pointer relocation.
+Per-request JS runs on a 10MB bump-allocated arena that is reset wholesale after the request (no GC).
 - **Bytecode caching**: modules are compiled once and cached in the KV store.
 Subsequent requests load pre-compiled bytecode.
 - **Transactional KV**: each request runs inside a SQLite transaction with automatic retry on conflicts.
 - **Raft replication**: optional clustering where KV mutations are proposed to a leader, batched, replicated via log entries, and committed.
 Followers receive incremental snapshots for catch-up.